RyanBijkerk/thebrewnewb-website/_posts/2021-09-19-spicy-mango-ipa.md

 ---
 layout: post
-title:  "Spicy Mango IPA"
+title:  "Mango Unchained - A Spicy Mango IPA"
 author: ryan
 categories: [ IPA ]
 tags: [mango, spicy]
 image: assets/images/recipes/spicy-mango-ipa/spicy-mango-ipa-feature-image.jpg
 description: "This is a first brew using a new kettle for a fresh spicy mango IPA.
 A clean IPA spiced up using peppers during the brew."
-hidden: true
+hidden: false
 toc: true
 beforetoc: <iframe src="https://open.spotify.com/embed/track/1lK8OlJuuoVsGHsWaKFAfk" width="100%" height="80" frameBorder="0" allowtransparency="true" allow="encrypted-media"></iframe>
 #rating: 4.5
 ---
-This is a first brew using a new kettle for a fresh spicy mango IPA.
-A clean IPA spiced up using peppers during the brew.
-All the credits goes to Ramon from the Hobbybrouwen forum, as this is his recipy.
+This is a first brew using a new kettle for a spicy mango IPA.
+This recipy is collected from the [Hobbybrouwen](http://hobbybrouwen.nl/){:target="_blank"} forum and created by [Ramon](https://www.hobbybrouwen.nl/forum/index.php/topic,39916.0.html){:target="_blank"} from
+[Milky Road Brewery](https://www.milkyroadbrewery.nl/){:target="_blank"}.
+It is an IPA using 5 different hops including fresh mango and Madame Jeanette peppers.
+This beer won the first price at the ONK back in 2019, described as well balanced bitterness with sweet with a nice bite of the peppers.

+To scale the recipy to the 10 liters [BrewFather](https://share.brewfather.app/uBb7GSyMzVQaiY){:target="_blank"} is used.

 ## Information